Vidito/portfolio/README.md

 # portfolio
-So this is going to be where I put my projects to show off to future employees.
+So this is going to be where I put my projects to show off to future employers.